 About me

 I am a lecturer at Adelaide University.
-Previously I worked at Université Paris Dauphine–PSL, and before that at the Queensland University of Technology.
+Previously I worked at Université Paris Dauphine–PSL, and before that at the Queensland University of Technology in the Centre for Data Science and School of Mathematical Sciences.

+I am organising the Adelaide Data Privacy Workshop, to be held November 2025.
 In Paris, I organised the Mostly Monte Carlo Seminar Series.
-In 2023 I was chair of the committee organising SMC Down Under.
+In 2023, I was chair of the SMC Down Under organising committee.

 Some current projects